 ELP nurtures effective leaders committed to the development of Africa.
-ELP achieves its goal through:
+ELP has two units: The Immersion Year (IY) and The Network of Effective African Leaders (NEAL).
+To achieve its goals, ELP:

-- Education of Future Leaders: Supports university education for future leaders through scholarships
+- Supports university education for future leaders through scholarships

-- Character Formation: Forms consciences and provides trainings in civic and leadership virtues for future leaders.
+- Forms consciences and provides trainings in civic and leadership virtues for future leaders.

-- Social Entrepreneurship: Inspires future leaders to proffer solutions to social issues via social enterpreneurship.
+- Inspires future leaders to proffer solutions to social issues via social enterpreneurship.

-- Leadership Buiding Experience: Connects future leaders with examplary leaders for experiential mentoring.
+- Connects future leaders with influential leaders for mentoring through leadership building experiences

-- Leadership Training: Trains future leaders in cutting edge leadership skills through conferences, workshops and seminars.
+- Trains future leaders in cutting edge leadership skills through conferences, workshops and seminars.

-- Leadership Big Dream: Positions and recommends aspiring leaders for leadership positions critical to development.
+- Positions and recommends aspiring leaders for leadership positions critical to development.

-- Leadership Support: Provides healthy space for networking, consensus building and constructive feedback.
+- Provides healthy space for networking, consensus building and constructive feedback.

-- Leaders Welfare: Provides opportunities for the personal, financial and health security of effective leaders through leaders coperative society.
+- Provides opportunities for the personal, financial and health security of effective leaders through leaders coperative society.

 Learn more about ELP at https://csaaeinc.org/elp